Credit:

 An outdoor fire pit can breathe new life into backyard living, giving friends and family an excuse to gather around and cook s'mores.
 But a fire isn’t always as easy to manage as you’d think.
 Wood-burning fires can be hard to start, and open fires lead to smoke-tinged clothes long after the fire goes out.

 Thankfully, there’s a class of fire pits that promises the benefits of a fire without the drawbacks.
-Most of these products are light enough to be portable, too.
 The only question is which type of fire pit is best for you: a wood or propane gas fire pit?
-After extensively testing, we recommend the wood-burning Tiki Patio Fire Pit (available at Amazon for $317.45) as the best overall firepit.
+After extensive testing of the best fire pits, we recommend the wood-burning Tiki Patio Fire Pit (available at Amazon) as the best overall fire pit.
 Wood-burning fire pits burn hotter than propane, and this one is large enough to seat a crowd around, making it a perfect fit in your backyard.

 If you're looking for a wood-burning fire pit to use at home or for car camping, this model from Tiki is the one to get.